emedware/omni18n/README.md

 example: `{question: ?, exclamation: ! | $1}`

+Note: The case `default` get the remaining cases, and if not specified, raise an error if an inexistent case is given

 ### Sub translation

 To use another translation can be useful, when for example one translation is a number format centralization common to all languages, or when a centralized (all-language) format string needs to use conjunctions or words that are language-specific.